LauYeeYu/homepage/content/blog/git-basics-en.md

-You may use this article for any purpose as long as the original author and link (<https://lau.yeeyu.org/blog/git-basics-en>) are clearly noted at the first place you use this article.
+You may use this article for any purpose as long as the original author and link (<https://lau.yeeyu.org/blog/git-basics-en>) are clearly noted at the place you use this article.
 This copyright notice overrides the footnote of the website.